How Cold Fronts Affect Your Fishing

 Downsize everything.
 Smaller lures in natural colors draw strikes from reluctant fish.
 What worked yesterday in 3/8-ounce weight might need to drop to 1/4-ounce today.

 Target the tightest cover available.
-Skip baits under docks that you normally bypass.
+Skip baits under docks you normally bypass.
 Pitch into the heart of brush piles rather than the edges.
 Fish hiding deep in cover need lures presented inches from their faces.

 Fish deeper than normal.
 Check offshore structure that holds fish during stable conditions.
 They often retreat there when fronts push through.